maricastroc/kanban-app/README.md

 ## 📝 Engineering decisions

-The project began as the Frontend Mentor Kanban challenge and was rebuilt into a decoupled fullstack app.
 A few decisions worth calling out:

 - **Decoupled SPA + REST API** (Next.js ↔ Laravel/Sanctum) rather than a monolith — which meant owning the cross-origin surface: CORS, credentialed requests and cookie behavior.
 - **Auth in an httpOnly cookie instead of a localStorage token**, so the token is never reachable from JavaScript (XSS can't steal it).
 The trade-off — cookies aren't sent cross-site — is resolved by serving the API from a subdomain, keeping it *same-site* so a `SameSite=Lax` cookie works across Vercel + Railway.